ivan-hc/busybox-tools/README.md

 AM"/AppMan will consider this repository as a third-party repository, so the repository that will manage "AM" compatible lists is [ivan-hc/am-extras](https://github.com/ivan-hc/am-extras)

-See below for more information.
+See below for more information about "AM"

 ------------------------------------------------------------------------